Merzasphor/MWSE/docs/source/lua/type/tes3moon.rst

     No description available.

 `index`_ (`number`_)
+    Read-only.
 The index of the moon, 0 for Masser, 1 for Secunda

 `isRed`_ (`boolean`_)
     Determines if the moon is red, typically during the events of Bloodmoon.